Identity and ACL design¶

 - Audit subject: the canonical identity string recorded by the hub after verification, not a self-reported display name.

-The first credential format should be local-first and operator-managed.
-A credential can be a symmetric key, an asymmetric signing key, or a certificate handle, but every option must support key id lookup, credential rotation, revocation, owner recovery, and diagnostics that explain which credential failed without leaking secret material.
+The shipped credential formats are the local machine Ed25519 key and the operator-managed Ed25519 trust bundle.
+A future managed credential lifecycle may add other key or certificate handles, but any addition must support key-id lookup, rotation, revocation, owner recovery, and diagnostics that explain which credential failed without leaking secret material.

 ACL model¶